Cvladianu/SoftEngOysterCAS/Readme.txt

 23. Created more tests, created alternative method for calculating costs for a customer

 24. Changed tests with to the new functionality (long and short journeys) in traveltracker, journeyCost, chargerTest, added some more tests

+25. All tests passed (didn't change functionality), so removed the previous parts in the tests and code (previous way of calculating costs). also refactored calculating costs, creating a method that provides the cost (usability).
+Removed code did not break anything.